Double waterproof pump wells, Copenhagen

 A brutalist structure in red concrete makes the historic seat of the municipality of Bioggio contemporary.
 Architects Bronner and Bruno.

-A brutalist structure in red concrete makes the historic seat of the municipality of Bioggio contemporary.
+Waterproofing of the basement garage of the brutalist red concrete structure that makes the historic seat of the town hall of Bioggio contemporary.

 Work of the architects Lorenzo Bronner and Luciana Bruno, the intervention added a large external staircase to the eastern façade, incorporated into a thin reinforced concrete frame that recalls the Venetian red of the nineteenth-century building.